BaShana HaBa'a

-"BaShana HaBa'a" (בשנה הבאה, "Next Year") is a 1970 Israeli song with music by Nurit Hirsch and lyrics by Ehud Manor.
+"BaShana HaBa'a" (בשנה הבאה) is a 1970 Israeli song with music by Nurit Hirsch and lyrics by Ehud Manor.
 The song was first performed by the duo Ilan & Ilanit.

 Background

 The song was written by Ehud Manor in memory of his younger brother Yehuda Weiner, who was killed during his military service in 1968.
 The song describes Manor's dream to spend more time with his late brother.

 Manor asked Nurit Hirsch to orchestrate his lyrics, at the request of Shlomo Zach, the manager of the singer Ilanit.
 Hirsch composed the song with a melodic and melancholic tune, in a 6/8 rhythm.
 Zach believed that the song did not suit Ilanit's career at that point, and he requested both Hirsch and Manor to create a version that was joyful and filled with hope.
 Hirsch adjusted the melody accordingly, changing the rhythm to 4/4.
 In parallel, Manor made changes to the lyrics.
 Originally, Manor concluded the song with the words: "Anafa levana tifros ba or knafayim, vehashemesh tishka b'tochan" – "A white heron will spread its wings in the light, and the sun will set within them"; a description of the reality seen from the balcony of his home, facing from the Carmel mount to the west.
 At the request of Hirsch, Manor chose the alternative and optimistic wording, "Hashemesh tizrach b'tochan" – "The sun will rise within them."